 Jessica Hallak, Director

 Jessica Hallak was Born in Alexandria and raised in Beirut, Lebanon.
 She holds a Bachelor of Arts in International Affairs and Diplomacy from Notre Dame University, Lebanon; and a Masters Degree in Management of Non-Profit Organizations from the University of Tor Vergata, Rome.
 Jessica has accumulated her experience while working for international organizations in Italy and participating in several projects for Erasmus+.
-After completing her Track A Training, she became a member of staff in September 2014.
+After completing the Certified Training Program, she became a member of staff in September 2014.
 Jessica enjoys reading, travelling, learning new languages and discovering new customs.

 Weronika Janczuk, Director